nodejs/node/doc/api/http.md

 the requests to that server, but each one will occur over a new connection.

 When a connection is closed by the client or the server, it is removed from the pool.
-Any unused sockets in the pool will be unrefed so as not to keep the Node.js process running when there are no outstanding requests.
+Any unused sockets in the pool will be unreferred so as not to keep the Node.js process running when there are no outstanding requests.
 (see [`socket.unref()`]).